 If you follow me on Instagram, you probably saw the little previews I did while I was working on this project.
 I am so happy to finally be done and be able to show all of you my labor of love =]

-This is my first Nursery project, a fully DIY Elephant lamp.
 When researching for inspiration for the nursery I found this amazing lamp by Jonathan Adler.
-It was just like what I wanted, with only one downfall the price-tag is $395.00 – So very quickly I had to forget about it, instead I planned to make my own version of an elephant lamp.
+It was just like what I wanted, with only one downfall the price-tag is $395.00 – So very quickly I had to forget about it, instead, I planned to make my own version of an elephant lamp.

 I paired the lamp with a lampshade I recovered with a chevron pattern in red and white.
 I just love the way the colors mix together =] so now, let me show some more images of the finished lamp so I can also share how I made it!